CIBIT-ICNAS/kPreproc12/README.md

-# kPreproc
+# kPreproc12

--This toolbox supports flexible and automatic preprocessing of fMRI data. —It transforms dicoms into normalized & smoothed nifti files, and includes several quality assurance steps.
+-These scripts support preprocessing of fMRI data. —They transform dicoms into normalized & smoothed nifti files, and includes several quality assurance steps.

 #Dependencies:

 -SPM8

+-SPM12

 -from the wagerlab: SCN_Core_Support and diagnostics toolboxes (http://wagerlab.colorado.edu/tools)